Java-Events/20151027_javaone2015_tutorial_proxy_deep_dive/Notes.md

  * handwritten typesafe Version
  * generated typesafe Version

- * ObjectAdapter mit einem VirtualProxy als Orig
+ * ObjectAdapter with VirtualProxy as delegator
  * use it like a Mock

 ## Chapter 05 - ??